Daphniphyllum macropodum: Cultivation

 D. macropodum, like other species in the genus, can be grown as an ornamental evergreen shrub or small tree, when its main attractions are its large leaves and pink-flushed new growth.
 A sheltered situation in moist but well-drained soil is recommended.
 The newly emerged shoots are easily damaged by frost.
 Although growing to become a small tree in its natural habitat, in gardens it is more often found as a well-branched shrub.
 Propagation is by heel cuttings or fresh seed.

 Protection

 In South Korea, on Naejangsan, at the northernmost limit of their distribution in South Korea, a grove of these gulgeori trees (굴거리나무) is protected.

 Uses

 The leaves are dried and smoked by the Ainu in Japan and Siberia.

 In China, a decoction of the fresh leaves, combined with either straw ash and water or fresh pumpkin leaves, is strained to create grass jelly.

-In Korea the leaves and bark are used for acute pleurisy, peritonitis, and diuresis, and the water in which the leaves are boiled is also used as an antihelminthic in folk medicine.
+In Korea the leaves and bark are sold to people suffering from acute pleurisy, peritonitis, and diuresis, and the water in which the leaves are boiled is also used as an antihelminthic in folk medicine.